momer93/momer93.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I had a cameo appearance here where i gave a short (10 minutes) lecture on the concept of accessibility for machine tools, based on my PhD work on the topic.
+            I gave a short (10 minutes) lecture on the concept of accessibility for machine tools, based on my PhD work on the topic during Professor Gerschenfelds class of machine design at MIT.
+My part starts at minute 40 on the attached video link.
           </div>
           <div class="col-sm-3">
             <a href="https://fab.cba.mit.edu/classes/865.24/topics/usability_acc_sus/book/accessibility.html">Accessibility</a>&nbsp;(<a href="https://vimeo.com/944675088">Lecture Video</a>)